Licensed Residential Appraiser - Existing License Holder

 - Include copies of ACE course completion certificates.

 - Include payment of the renewal fee.

 All materials required for renewal must be postmarked no later than the expiration date of the license.

 A license holder who is unable to complete the 28 hours of continuing education may request an extension of education requirements by renewing the license AND submitting the ACE Extension Request form along with an additional $200.00 fee.
 An extension must be submitted by the expiration date.
-Persons granted a 60-day extension may not perform appraisals in federally-related transactions.
+Persons granted a 60-day extension may not perform appraisals in federally-related transactions and will be reported as non-AQB compliant on the National Registry.
 The education must be completed within 60 days of the extension expiration date or the certification will automatically be placed on inactive status and sponsorship of any trainees will be terminated.
 You must provide copies of course completion certificates to verify satisfactory completion of courses within the 60 day period.